FLAGSHIP Project 006: kurdistan, IRAQ

 We are humbled at the opportunity to utilize our custom storytelling curriculum to empower kids to begin to process and embrace their stories, learn that their perspectives matter, and to realize that they can create change.
 For kids that may find it difficult to use words, our model is built on using photography as a powerful tool for self-expression, healing, and ownership of the stories of their individual lives and those of their communities.
 100% of the proceeds from their photo sales will directly fund lifeline supplies for the IDP camps where they reside based upon their most pressing needs at the time of completion of the project.

 In 2018, 100cameras will teach 100+ kids living in three IDP camps located in Northern Iraq.
 Our goal is to help provide an outlet for kids who have survived the unimaginable, equipping them with the tools and space to process their past, present, and future and to realize the freedom found from learning that they can make a difference in their future as their photo sales provide for important, everyday needs.

 As a subject that is often on the worldwide stage, our team seeks to share a narrative about the Iraqi-Kurdish people through the eyes of a kid.
 To spread understanding for what these young people have experienced.
 The pain, the torment, and the perseverance of survival, of course — but most importantly, the raw and beautiful perspective that showcases the wonderment, hope, and love that is found at the core of childhood.

 By providing a platform for children to share their stories, we believe the world can see the dignity, the strength, the resilience of those caught in the battle ground of war and evil.
 We invite everyone from all corners of the earth to see and to listen as human to human.

 We need support in the following ways:

-- Become a brand partner that furthers the efforts of the project through event gallery sponsorship and social promotion
+- Become a brand partner that furthers the project's reach through gallery sponsorship and social promotion

 - Make a donation to directly support this project in Iraq at www.100cameras.org/donate